JieZouIR/PSCon/experiment/README.md

 ## Datasets

 We use [KdConv](https://github.com/thu-coai/KdConv/tree/master/data) and [DuConv](https://ai.baidu.com/broad/introduction?dataset=duconv) datasets for pretraining.
 You can get them from the provided links and put them in the corresponding folders in `./data/`.
 For example, KdConv datasets should be put in `./data/KdConv`.
-We use the WISE dataset to fine-tune the model, and this dataset is available in `./data/WISE`.
-Details about the WISE dataset can be found [here](../README.md)'s Dataset Description.
+We use the PSCon dataset to fine-tune the model, and this dataset is available in `./data/PSCon`.
+Details about the PSCon dataset can be found [here](../README.md)'s Dataset Description.

 ## Training